k21971/CrecelleHack/doc/variantfixes.md

     current form.
 In addition, any object where size is a factor can be resized.

+## Pets
+- Allow the player to issue granular orders to their pets, directing them on how who to attack, whether to pick up items, and more.
+- New skill: Leadership.
+Determines what kind of orders you can issue to pets.
+- Maximum number of pets is now one third charisma.
+The code here is inhereted from EvilHack and dNetHack, but is more efficient.
+It also has a side effect of excess pets untaming one at a time, rather than all at once, so massive bursts of pets can still be semi-viable.
+- Also from dnethack, skill in leadership increases pet follow distance.
+- Orders can be issued by chatting with a pet or by using #order.

 ## Races
 - New Race: Kobold
   - Although kobolds are playable in Grunt and SlashTHEM, their appearance